ekxide/iceoryx2/examples/rust/service_variants/README.md

 ```

 By default, all examples use `ipc::Service`.
 You can swap in a different
-service type depending on your needs:
+service variant depending on your needs:

 * `ipc::Service` – Default; for inter-process communication.
 * `local::Service` – For intra-process communication; services are limited to